 The researchers, from the University of Bath, note that the largest impacts of smoking bans on MI rates have been reported in smaller studies in the US, with reductions in the range of 27% to 40%, while larger studies have reported more modest reductions.
 But they point out that there is some uncertainty around the extent to which some of these studies have effectively accounted for other factors that might influence patterns of admissions for MI, such as a general decline in MI rate anyway and seasonal issues.

-They suggest that the reduction found in this study was smaller than other studies partly because of better control for such factors and also because exposure to secondhand smoke before the ban was lower in England than in some other countries, with 55% of employed adults in England already working in a smoke-free environment and many bars and restaurants having already gone smoke-free.
+They suggest that the reduction found in this study was smaller than other studies partly because of better control for such factors and also because exposure to secondhand smoke before the ban was lower in England.
+Visit Website for experts’ take on smoking and its health effects.
+In some other countries, with 55% of employed adults in England already working in a smoke-free environment and many bars and restaurants having already gone smoke-free.